krigjo25/Databases/HospitalManagementSystem/Design/Patients.md

 **Patient Information**

         -   unique ID \t                        To identify the patient custom start from 100
+        #   General information about the patient

+        -   birthDate                           The date of birth
+        -   ssn                                 Security Social Number
-        -   Gender                              The gender max 5 characters
+        -   sex                                 The sex max 5 characters
+        -   mobile                              Phone number, max 9 digits
+        -   street                              street name of the patient
+        -   provice                             state of the patient
+        -   zipcode                             the given postal code

+        #   Information about work

+        -   companyName                         patients employeement
+        -   industry                            work environment

+        #   Health information

+        -   bodyWeight                          Patient's body Weight
+        -   bodyHeight                          Patient's body Height
+        -   bodyMass                            Patient's body mass
-        -   age                                 The age of the patient
+        -   bloodType                           Blood type of the patient
-        -   ContactInfo                         Phone number, e-mail
         -   Disease Code                        A Unique KEY TO doc Table
-        -   Alergies                            A Unique KEY TO alergies Table
+        -   Alergies                            A Unique KEY TO alergies
-        -   blood type                          A Unique KEY TO Blood type table
+        -   medecine                            A Unique Key to available medecine
+        -   dateIn                              When the patient arrive
+        -   dateOut                             When the patient leaves
+        -   billing                             Invoice for the patient
-        -   PDF                                 Patient Journal
+        -   patientJournal                      Patient Journal

-        -   Datetime inn                        A counter from
-        -   DateTime out                        A counter untill
-        -   Next Appointment                    If the user is visiting a specialist
+        Constraints

+        UNIQUE KEYS

+        patientName,
+        patientID
+        medecine,
+        diseaseCode
+        Medecine

+        FOREIGN KEY

+        medecine,
+        diseaseCode
+        Medecine

 **Procedures**